-3.1.6-8.N Develop and use a model to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation.
-3.1.9-12.D Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organisms.

-3.1.9-12.P Ask questions to clarify relationships about the role of DNA and chromosomes in coding the instructions for characteristic traits passed from parents to offspring.

-3.1.9-12.Q Make and defend a claim based on evidence that inheritable genetic variations may result from (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.
+- 3.1.6-8.N Develop and use a model to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation. - 3.1.9-12.D Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organisms. - 3.1.9-12.P Ask questions to clarify relationships about the role of DNA and chromosomes in coding the instructions for characteristic traits passed from parents to offspring. - 3.1.9-12.Q Make and defend a claim based on evidence that inheritable genetic variations may result from (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.

-BIO.B.1.1 Describe the three stages of the cell cycle: interphase, nuclear division, cytokinesis BIO.B.1.2 Explain how genetic information is inherited.
+- BIO.B.1.1 Describe the three stages of the cell cycle: interphase, nuclear division, cytokinesis - BIO.B.1.2 Explain how genetic information is inherited.

-BIO.B.1.1.1 Describe the events that occur during the cell cycle: interphase, nuclear division (i.e., mitosis or meiosis), cytokinesis.

-BIO.B.1.1.2 Compare the processes and outcomes of mitotic and meiotic nuclear divisions.
-BIO.B.1.2.1 Describe how the process of DNA replication results in the transmission and/or conservation of genetic information.

-BIO.B.1.2.2 Explain the functional relationships between DNA, genes, alleles, and chromosomes and their roles in inheritance.
+- BIO.B.1.1.1 Describe the events that occur during the cell cycle: interphase, nuclear division (i.e., mitosis or meiosis), cytokinesis. - BIO.B.1.1.2 Compare the processes and outcomes of mitotic and meiotic nuclear divisions. - BIO.B.1.2.1 Describe how the process of DNA replication results in the transmission and/or conservation of genetic information. - BIO.B.1.2.2 Explain the functional relationships between DNA, genes, alleles, and chromosomes and their roles in inheritance.

 - 1. Recognize that cell size is limited because of growth, DNA overload, and surface to volume ratio (DOK 1) - 2.
 Identify different forms of DNA and how it should appear at different stages of the cell cycle (molecular, chromatin, chromosome) (DOK 1) - 3.
 Explain the role of DNA and chromosomes in cell division (DOK 1) - 4.
 Summarize the stages of the cell cycle (DOK 2) - 5.
 Recognize that DNA must be copied before cell division can occur (DOK 1) - 6.
-Recall what happens during the four phases of mitosis (DOK 1) - 7.
+Describe the specific events of the four phases of mitosis (DOK 2) - 7.
 Describe the process of cytokinesis (DOK 1) - 8.
 Distinguish between cytokinesis in animal cells and in plant cells (DOK 2) - 9.
 Cite evidence of how the cell cycle is regulated (DOK 1) - 10.
-Distinguish between cancer cells and healthy cells (DOK 2) - 11.
-Relate the onset of cancer to the control of the cell cycle (DOK 2) - 12.
-Differentiate between diploid and haploid cells (DOK 3)
+Identify three specific cell cycle checkpoints and what each is checking for (DOK 2) - 11.
+Distinguish between cancer cells and healthy cells (DOK 2) - 12.
+Relate the onset of cancer to the control of the cell cycle (DOK 2) - 13.
+Differentiate between diploid (2n) and haploid (n) cells (DOK 3)

-- 13. Differentiate between asexual and sexual reproduction (DOK 3) - 14.
-Compare and contrast a somatic cell and a gamete (DOK 2) - 15.
-Summarize the events of meiosis (DOK 2) - 16.
-Compare and contrast meiosis and mitosis (DOK 3) - 17.
-Apply an understanding of cells to the processes of mitosis and meiosis (DOK 4) - 18.
-Explain what a karyotype is and why it is used (DOK 1) - 19.
-Create and analyze a karyotype in order to recognize chromosomal defects that may occur during meiosis as a result of nondisjunction (DOK 4)
+- 14. Differentiate between asexual and sexual reproduction and evaluate evolutionary advantages of each (DOK 3) - 15.
+Compare and contrast a somatic cell and a gamete (DOK 2) - 16.
+Summarize the events of meiosis (DOK 2) - 17.
+Describe the processes of independent assortment and crossing over (DOK 2) - 18.
+Compare and contrast meiosis and mitosis (DOK 3) - 19.
+Identify three specific events in meiosis and fertilization that contribute to genetic variation in offspring (DOK 3) - 20.
+Provide examples to illustrate and evaluate the benefit of variation in a population (DOK 4) - 21.
+Apply an understanding of cells to the processes of mitosis and meiosis (DOK 4) - 22.
+Explain what a karyotype is and why it is used (DOK 1) - 23.
+Create and analyze a karyotype in order to recognize chromosomal defects that may occur during meiosis as a result of nondisjunction(DOK 4)